dryotta/azure-devops-mcp-queryByWiql/README.md

-# ⭐ Azure DevOps MCP Server
+# ⭐ Azure DevOps MCP Server - with QueryByWIQL support

+> 🚨 **Fork:** the fork added QueryByWIQL support to allow running custom queries in Azure DevOps - done with vibe coding :)

 Easily install the Azure DevOps MCP Server for VS Code or VS Code Insiders: